Greece Moments Greece Moments

 View of Volos and the Pagasitic Gulf

 Volos, with its almost 86,000 inhabitants, has always been an important port city on the Pagasitic Gulf.
-In ancient times, the Argonauts started their campaign with the ship Argo from Volos.
-Today, holidaymakers use the important ferry port to reach the northern Sporades (e.g. Skiathos and Skopelos).
+In ancient times, the Argonauts set off on their voyage aboard the ship Argo from Volos.
+Today, holidaymakers use the busy ferry port to reach the northern Sporades (e.g. Skiathos and Skopelos).

-On a visit you can expect a busy Greek city, which has hardly any historical buildings left due to the severe earthquake in 1955.
-Today, it is mainly modern concrete buildings that characterize the cityscape of Volos.
-Nevertheless, it is worth taking a stroll along the Argonafton waterfrontand the shopping alleys.
+On a visit you can expect a busy Greek city that has hardly any historical buildings left due to the severe earthquake of 1955.
+Today, it is mainly modern concrete buildings that characterise the cityscape of Volos.
+Nevertheless, it is worth taking a stroll along the Argonafton waterfront and the shopping alleys.

 Volos Uferpromenade Argonafton Griechenland